 Custom Stucco and Texturing

 Beginning in the 1950s, many builders began using various synthetic materials to resemble your stucco.
-These items are composed of cement panels or the foam insulation board.
-While the synthetics look like the stucco, there are significant differences.
+These items are composed of cement panels or foam insulation boards.
+While the synthetics look like stucco, there are significant differences.
 For beginners, genuine stucco is heavier than synthetic materials.
 Additionally, genuine stucco is solid when tapped.
-It is unlikely to get damaged by blow of some sorts on the wall.
+It is unlikely to get damaged by a blow of some sort on the wall.
 Genuine stucco also holds up well in conditions of wetness.
 It is porous and absorbs moisture.
 It dries with ease without damage to the structure.

-This finish is also available in many colors as the paint and has similar chemical contents like the paint but the application is thicker.
-This raises the cost of the whole system, but provides many benefits which other finishes do not have.
-Acrylic stucco will bridge majority of the hairline cracks and does not let water to freely move and does not need typical maintenance for years, while painted stucco has to undergo repair and repainting after a few years.
+This finish is also available in many colors as the paint and has similar chemical contents to the paint but the application is thicker.
+This raises the cost of the whole system but provides many benefits which other finishes do not have.
+Acrylic stucco will bridge the majority of the hairline cracks and does not let water freely move and does not need typical maintenance for years, while painted stucco has to undergo repair and repainting after a few years.
 Stucco that is colored gets stained easily, is very hard to repair, and shows all cracks.

 Do you have an odd-shaped building?
 Do you want your exterior walls to stand out without being outrageous?
 Custom stucco shapes and textures are a simple way to achieve lasting results.
 When you need the same level of protection for your unique project, it takes a real stucco professional to accomplish these goals.
 Before you waste time and money on inefficient contractors, you need the team with the expertise your project deserves.
 Choose our best stucco professionals for your custom construction needs.

 Here is a list of our services you can get at Florida EIFS Stucco Texturing Repair Services: